henryharan/entropy/README.md

       -l INPUTFILE, --list INPUTFILE
                             The camera's IP:port address file.
 The file's format like this 192.168.1.100:80 in a line.
-      --shodan SHODAN       Your Shodan API Key.
+      --shodan API          Your Shodan API Key.
 You can get help from https://www.shodan.io/
-      --zoomeye ZOOMEYE     Your ZoomEye API Key.
+      --zoomeye API         Your ZoomEye API Key.
 You can get help from https://www.zoomeye.org/api
       -u, --update          Update Entropy Exploit.
       --info                Show Entropy Exploit credits.